dplassgit/d2lang/docs/language.md

 }
 ```

-Should the return type be optional?
-We can infer it from the return statement and/or calls.
-Yes, but not implemented yet.
+Eventually the return type will be optional.
+But not implemented yet.

 ## Chars and strings